So, how does one figure out the proper size for a pair of aviator sunglasses?

 We have been in business for over 20 years specializing in this style of sunglasses, and can usually answer any questions you may have.

 If, for some reason, the pair you purchase don't fit just right we will cheerfully exchange them for the correct size - AND, we will pay the USPS Priority Mail shipping back to us for the exchange PLUS the return shipping to you.

 On the other hand, should you decide you don't like or want the pair of sunglasses you have purchased, simply let us know and we will arrange for you to return them for a full refund - no questions asked!

 Have a prosperous day!

 p.s.
-Please share “How To Choose The Proper Aviator Sunglasses Size” with your friends using the buttons below.
+Please share "How To Choose The Proper Aviator Sunglasses Size" with your friends on social media.
 Thanks!